mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week1/ws1.md

 <img src={UNITY_SCENE_DISORGANIZED} width={"80%"} alt="Unity Disorganized Scene" />
 </div>

 We need to place these cubes in a 3x4 grid, and we weed them to connect together seamlessly.
-To do this, we could drag and place them sing the move tool, but that would take a very long time, and wouldn't be all that accurate.
+To do this, we could drag and place them using the move tool, but that would take a very long time, and wouldn't be all that accurate.
 Instead of doing this, go ahead and select the move tool at the top, and select any of your cubes in the scene.

 Now, make sure you remember this technique as it will be extremely useful for you.
 Hold down the **V** key on the keyboard, and hover over the selected cube; you will notice that the pivot is snapping around the cube.
 What Unity is doing here is making the pivot snap to vertices found on the cube, which is very handy for accurate snapping.